avcaliani/python-apps/README.md

 ```

 ## Repository Projects
-- **@base**: Here you will find Python basics like: loops, conditional, inheritance...
 - **PYChart**: Some experiments using chart ⚗️
 - **PYCoin**: I've done a simple Python Application to learn how to make HTTP requests, how to work with JSON in Python and some other stuff 😄
 - **PYService**: I've done a simple Python Application using Flask to create a REST Web Service.